topcuburak/topcuburak.github.io/_pages/portfolio.md

 # Academic Activities
 ### RAship in PARS Research Lab
-- **Summary:** Actively worked on two projects during my RAship at PARS.
-The former one was about fault tolerance and error propagation analysis of GPGPU applications, while the latter one was about resource-aware compiler design for approximate computing techniques in GPGPU applications.
+- **Summary:** Actively worked on two projects during my RAship at [PARS](https://parsiyte.github.io/).
+The former one was about [fault tolerance and error propagation analysis](https://scholar.google.com/citations?view_op=view_citation&hl=tr&user=Jber3GMAAAAJ&sortby=pubdate&citation_for_view=Jber3GMAAAAJ:QIV2ME_5wuYC) of GPGPU applications, while the latter one was about [resource-aware compiler design for approximate computing techniques](https://parsiyte.github.io/project/#:~:text=Grant%20%2D%202023/2025.-,RAPPROX,-%2D%20Resource%2DAware%20Compiler) in GPGPU applications.
 During my RAship there, I gained a comprehensive knowledge of GPU architectures, simulators, applications, and compilers.
+Our publications and my MSc thesis through these projects are mentioned in the publications section.
 - _Start/End_: 06.15.2020 / 07.10.2023

 ### TAships